How to control Risk taking behaviour in your teenager

 - 10 Common Reasons why teenagers involve in risky behavior

 - 20 Ideas to reduce risk taking behavior in your teenager

 - Important Note to Parents

 They want to explore new things and gain different experiences.
-Or they like to push their abilities and see what they are made of.
+Or, they like to push themselves beyond their abilities and see what they are made of.
 Taking risk is good if it is safe.

-But sometimes teens involved in risky behaviour which are totally bad for their well beings.
+But sometimes, teens get involved in risky behaviours which are totally bad for their well being.
 It is important to be concerned about risky behaviour in your teenager.
-As parent, you can feel stress about such behaviour.

-Most common Risk taking behaviour in your teenager are:
+Most common risk taking behaviours in your teenager are:

 - Damage and destruction to property